ubinfie/ubinfie.github.io/_posts/2024-10-15-anaconda-defaults.md

   - conda-forge
   - defaults
 contributors:
-  - ammarziz
+  - ammaraziz
 reviewers:
 - pmenzel
 - jfy133
 ---

-# A Guide to the Anaconda `defaults` channel

 ![In the art style of 1990s Disney, cel shading: A mysterious blacksmith in a dark, forge-like setting.
 She wears a sleek, gold-plated helmet embossed with the symbol of a snake and an armored robe with intricate designs.
 Sparks fly as she hammers a molten weapon on an anvil, which begins to take the shape of a coiled snake.
 The forge’s flames cast a warm glow, reflecting off her helmet and tools.
 The snake is a python with a green sheen.]({% link assets/images/way-of-the-mambalorian.webp %})
-</sup> The way of the Mambalorian is miniforge distribution.
+<sup> The way of the Mambalorian is miniforge distribution.
 This is the way. </sup>

 ## Background